martinmalek/OpenMANET-testing-ground/openwrt/README.md

 - `V=sc`: Verbose output with source code context
 - `2>&1 | tee log.txt`: Save build output to `log.txt` for troubleshooting

-**Note**: The build process can take 1-3 hours depending on your hardware and selected packages.
+**Note**: The build process can take long time depending on your hardware and selected packages.

 ### Step 7: Locate the Built Image